xelatihy/yocto-gl/docs/yocto_gl.md

 ~~~

 Starts a frame by setting exposure/gamma values, camera transforms and
 projection.
-Sets also whether to use full shading or a quick eyelight
+Sets also whether to use full shading or a quick eye light
 preview.

 #### Function end_stdsurface_frame()